tornadoweb/tornado/docs/overview.rst

 If you pass ``debug=True`` to the ``Application`` constructor, the app will be run in debug/development mode.
-In this mode, several features intended for convenience while developing will be enabled:
+In this mode, several features intended for convenience while developing will be enabled (each of which is also available as an individual flag; if both are specified the individual flag takes precedence):

-* The app will watch for changes to its source files and reload itself when anything changes.
+* ``autoreload=True``: The app will watch for changes to its source files and reload itself when anything changes.
 This reduces the need to manually restart the server during development.
 However, certain failures (such as syntax errors at import time) can still take the server down in a way that debug mode cannot currently recover from.
-* Templates will not be cached, nor will static file hashes (used by the ``static_url`` function)
+* ``compiled_template_cache=False``: Templates will not be cached.
+* ``static_hash_cache=False``: Static file hashes (used by the ``static_url`` function) will not be cached
-* When an exception in a ``RequestHandler`` is not caught, an error page including a stack trace will be generated.
+* ``serve_traceback=True``: When an exception in a ``RequestHandler`` is not caught, an error page including a stack trace will be generated.

-Debug mode is not compatible with ``HTTPServer``'s multi-process mode.
+Autoreload mode is not compatible with ``HTTPServer``'s multi-process mode.
-You must not give ``HTTPServer.start`` an argument other than 1 (or call `tornado.process.fork_processes`) if you are using debug mode.
+You must not give ``HTTPServer.start`` an argument other than 1 (or call `tornado.process.fork_processes`) if you are using autoreload mode.

 The automatic reloading feature of debug mode is available as a standalone module in ``tornado.autoreload``.
-The two can be used in combination to provide extra robustness against syntax errors: set ``debug=True`` within the app to detect changes while it is running, and start it with ``python -m tornado.autoreload myserver.py`` to catch any syntax errors or other errors at startup.
+The two can be used in combination to provide extra robustness against syntax errors: set ``autoreload=True`` within the app to detect changes while it is running, and start it with ``python -m tornado.autoreload myserver.py`` to catch any syntax errors or other errors at startup.